Ranchero-Software/NetNewsWireHelp/pages/mac/6.0/en/safari-extension.markdown

-@title Subscribe to a feed from the Safari toolbar
+@title Learn how to subscribe to a feed from the Safari toolbar
 @template nnw6mac_en.html

 You can use the NetNewsWire *Subscribe to Feed* extension to subscribe to a site’s feed directly in Safari.